-The Greek Freak placed the league on notice in his first all-star appearance this past season, exploding for a team-best 30 points.
+The Greek Freak also placed the league on notice in his first All-Star appearance this past season, exploding for a team-best 30 points.

 Antetokounmpo will continue to get better, and his ceiling is as high as anyone else’s in the NBA.
 Avoid this man at all costs, and if you find yourself under the rim as he’s barreling down the court, hit the deck.

 In a league that’s now ruled by shooters, it’s hard to put a big man in the top 10.

 Everybody knew The Brow was going to excel in the pros when he entered the draft in 2012.
 Davis, who was just 19 at the time, even played for the 2012 U.S. Olympic team before he played a single game in the NBA.

 Now 24, Davis is every bit as dominant as expected.
 The Kentucky alum has averaged at least 20 points and 10 rebounds for the past four seasons, and he reached a career-high average of 28 points per game last year.